History of New Jersey: Paleo-Indians and Native Americans

 Paleo-Indians first settled in the area of present-day New Jersey after the Wisconsin Glacier melted around 13,000 B.C.

-The Zierdt site in Montague, Sussex County and the Plenge site along the Musconetcong River in Franklin Township, Warren County, as well as the Dutchess Cave in Orange County, New York, represent camp sites of Paleo-Indians.
+The Zierdt site in Montague, Sussex County and the Plenge site along the Musconetcong River in Franklin Township, Warren County, and the Dutchess Cave in Orange County, New York, represent camp sites of Paleo-Indians.
 Paleo Indians were hunter-gatherers, hunting game and gathering plants for eating.
 They moved as soon as game or plants became scarce.

 The Woodland period of North American pre-Columbian cultures spans the time period from roughly 1000 BCE to 1,000 CE in the eastern part of North America.
-The Hopewell tradition summarizes the common aspects of the Native American culture that flourished along rivers in the northeastern United States from 200 BCE to 500 CE.
+The Hopewell tradition summarizes the common aspects of the Native American culture that flourished along rivers in the Northeastern United States from 200 BCE to 500 CE.

 Later other Native Americans settled in New Jersey.
 Around the year 1000, a Native American group known as the Lenape, later called Delaware Indians, settled in New Jersey.
 They came from the Mississippi valley.
 The Lenape formed loosely organized groups who at first migrated seasonally.
 With the advent of the bow-and-arrow and of pottery around the year 500 A.D., extended family groups began to stay in areas longer.
 They practiced small-scale agriculture (companion planting), such as growing corn and pole beans together and squash.
 They were hunting and gathering, hunting with bow-and-arrow, and using deadfall traps and snares.
 They also gathered nuts in the autumn such as acorns, hickory nuts, walnuts, butternuts, beech nuts and chestnuts.
 The Native Americans and Paleo-Indians fished in all rivers and streams using nets and fish hooks and by hand.
 They also fished in the region surrounding the Delaware River, the lower Hudson River, and western Long Island Sound.
 Traces of their Algonquian language survive in many place-names throughout the state.